Aalto-Electric-Drives/motulator/docs/source/system.rst

    Block diagram of a sampled-data system.
 Discrete signals and systems are shown in blue, and continuous signals and systems are shown in red.

-The continuous-time system (named `mdl` in the :doc:`auto_examples/index`) is the model of a physical motor drive system, typically consisting of a motor, mechanics, and power converter.
+The continuous-time system (named `mdl` in the :doc:`auto_examples/index`) is the model of a physical machine drive system, typically consisting of a machine, mechanics, and power converter.
 The continuous-time system may have external inputs, such as a load torque.

 The discrete-time controller (named `ctrl` in the :doc:`auto_examples/index`) contains control algorithms, such as the current control and speed control.
 The reference signals could be, e.g., the speed and flux references.
 The feedback signal :math:`\boldsymbol{y}(k)` typically contains the measured DC-bus voltage and stator currents.